In line with government guidance we have created the following procedures for the administration of medicines:

 If your child requires an inhaler, for asthma or any other long term condition, please contact the school office to complete an inhaler care plan.
 School require an inhaler to be kept on school premises at all times, as with all medicines, this should be clearly labelled and a Parental agreement for school to administer medicine completed.
-Our named school staff in charge of medicines are Ms Blackburn and Mrs Lamb at our KS1 site and Miss Marsden at our KS2 site.
+Our named school staff in charge of medicines are Ms Blackburn at our KS1 site and Miss Marsden at our KS2 site.

 Temporarily Prescribed Medicines

 If you child has been unwell and requires a prescribed medicine on a temporary basis to aid recovery, i.e. after being absent from school due to infection or illness, the following procedures apply: